cloud-bulldozer/cpt-dashboard/backend/app/services/crucible_readme.md

         - METRIC_DESC (description of a specific recorded metric)
           - METRIC_DATA (a specific recorded data point)

+OpenSearch doesn't support the concept of a SQL "join", but many of the indices contain documents that could be considered a static "join" with parent documents for convenience.
+For example, each `iteration` document contains a copy of it's parent `run` document, while the `period` document contains copies of its parent `sample`, `iteration`, and `run` documents.
+This means, for example, that it's possible to make a single query returning all `period` documents for specific iteration number of a specific run.

 <dl>
 <dt>RUN</dt><dd>this contains the basic information about a performance run, including a
     generated UUID, begin and end timestamps, a benchmark name, a user name and